Profile

 How is your work funded:

-I’ve just been awarded a junior fellowship by the Alzheimer’s Society (so thrilled) but my previous work has been funded by BRACE Alzheimer’s Research, the David Telling Charitable Trust, Dementia Platforms UK and the British Neuropathological Society.
+Like many researchers I’ve had a patchwork of funding over the years, including from the Alzheimer’s Society, Alzheimer’s Research UK, BRACE Alzheimer’s Research, the David Telling Charitable Trust, Dementia Platforms UK, the James Tudor Foundation and the British Neuropathological Society.
 I am also immensely grateful to the NHS for funding my salary whilst I was in training.

 Tell us a little about yourself:

 I’m a psychiatrist and post-doctoral researcher.
-I spend my clinical time seeing older adults with the whole gamut of mental health problems.
+I spend my clinical time seeing older adults with the whole range of mental health problems.
 I’ve loved science since I was very young and feel so lucky to have been able to do research alongside my clinical training.
-My research is based in the South West Dementia Brain Bank and my current projects focus on the relationship between depression and dementia.
+I’m particularly interested in the complex relationship between depression and dementia.
+Unusually for a psychiatrist most of my research is in the lab but I also have experience in epidemiology and genetic epidemiology.
+I’m the finance officer for the academic faculty of the Royal College of Psychiatrists and through that I helped to set up two funding schemes for psychiatric trainees interested in research.

 Tell us a fun fact about yourself:

 I love cooking, especially baking.
 My children see this as a challenge and up the ante each year with the birthday cake requests.
-Last year it was a 3D Hogwarts castle complete with lake and mountains.
+Previous requests have included tractors, a Henry Hoover cake (?!?), a magician’s hat and a 3D Hogwarts castle complete with lake and mountains.
 Who knew that peak flow measurement tubes wrapped in icing would make perfect turrets?
 Hopefully this year they will ask for something a bit less ambitious!

 Why did you choose to work in dementia?